invoiss/ReactNative-Interview/README.md

 # Task C: Global BottomSheetModal Provider

-**Create this feature in the "Tab 3" Screen of the boilerplate App.**
+**Call the provider in the "Tab 3" Screen of the boilerplate App.**

-- Providers are good way to eliminate prop drilling and here we have an idea of a BottomSheet provider.
+- Providers are a good way to eliminate prop drilling and here we have an idea of a BottomSheet provider.
 It will allow us to call the BottomSheet without having to create refs in each file and instead call the provider and use the bottomSheet anywhere.
 - Refer to this [Bottom Sheet Modal Library](https://gorhom.github.io/react-native-bottom-sheet/modal/)

 - Once you are done creating the provider an example way to use the provider would be like the following:

 ```JSX